adjustment-layers-premiere-pro

 Before adding effects to it, you need to create the adjustment layer.
 There is no limit to the number of adjustment layers you can use for your project.

-1. Select File > New > Adjustment Layer or click “New Item” in your project panel > adjustment layer.
+1. Select File > New > Adjustment Layer or click “New Item” in your project panel > Adjustment Layer.

 How to add an adjustment layer to your sequence?